nixworks/public/news/2010/07/18/README.md

 ##### Arab League
 ### [The Arab League, speaking in Cairo, states written guarantees are required if Palestine is to enter into direct negotiations with Israel as Egyptian, Israeli, Palestinian and American representatives meet to talk. ](/news/2010/07/18/the-arab-league-speaking-in-cairo-states-written-guarantees-are-required-if-palestine-is-to-enter-into-direct-negotiations-with-israel-as.md)
-_Context: Arab League, Cairo, Egypt, Israel, Palestinian, U.S._
+_Context: Arab League, Cairo, Egypt, Israel, Palestinian, United States_

 ##### Iran
 ### [Iranian scientist Shahram Amiri, who says he was abducted by the United States Central Intelligence Agency, says the United States wanted him to confess to being a spy as part of a plan to force the release of three Americans spies caught by Iran. ](/news/2010/07/18/iranian-scientist-shahram-amiri-who-says-he-was-abducted-by-the-united-states-central-intelligence-agency-says-the-united-states-wanted-hi.md)
-_Context: CIA, Iran, Shahram Amiri, U.S._
+_Context: CIA, Iran, Shahram Amiri, United States_

 ##### Earthquakes
 ### [A series of two earthquakes, the second quake measuring magnitude 7.3, hit New Britain in Papua New Guinea.
 A tsunami warning is issued but later retracted. ](/news/2010/07/18/a-series-of-two-earthquakes-the-second-quake-measuring-magnitude-7-3-hit-new-britain-in-papua-new-guinea-a-tsunami-warning-is-issued-but.md)